 - Split by column name: - Each row will be split before each column that matches the criteria.
-The matching is sensitive to case and whitespace. - Split a fixed number of times: - Define the number of times you want to split each row, starting at which column and then every N columns.
+The matching is sensitive to case and whitespace. - Split a fixed number of times: - Define the number of times you want to split each row, starting at which column and then every N columns. - ${\odot}$ The split is added before the designated columns. - Splits after the last column are ignored.
+So you can set times to a large number if you don't know how many columns there will be. - Split automatically:

-- o The split is added before the designated columns. - Splits after the last column are ignored.
-So you can set times to a large number if you don't know how many columns there will be. - Split automatically: - Find the first column name that appears more than once and split each row before each column with that name.
+\circ Find the first column name that appears more than once and split each row before each column with that name.

-- Use the keyboard Up and Down arrow keys to move the focus between the 'radio' buttons. - Splits added before the first column are ignored, as there is already a split there. - Use New Col or Rename Cols if you need to add additional columns or rename columns before splitting rows. - The opposite of Split Rows is Concat Rows.
+- Splits added before the first column are ignored, as there is already a split there. - Use New Col or Rename Cols if you need to add additional columns or rename columns before splitting rows. - The opposite of Split Rows is Concat Rows.